Teaching & Learning

 The highly effective and motivating Outstanding Teacher Programme (OTP) and Creative Teacher Programme (CTP), formerly the Improving Teacher Programme, will give you a set of high level skills and strategies to augment your classroom practice.

 Our OLEVI accredited programmes are facilitated by dynamic and experienced school leaders and teachers in schools across our alliance.
 Whether you are looking for ideas to enhance your practice, challenge yourself to improve your classroom skills or want to influence teaching and learning beyond your classroom; these programmes will support you in developing your expertise.
 We run these programmes in a variety of locations across Wiltshire and Gloucestershire and in collaboration with The Mead TSA so you don’t have to travel too far.

 This programme is open to teachers with the potential and capacity to deliver consistently good and outstanding lessons and who will take key ideas and skills back to their school to share, or even lead, on some teaching and learning initiatives either within their department/faculty or across the school.

 We know that after a period in the classroom post PGCE and NQT years, we all like to take the time to reflect on our practice.
-So whether you are in your second year of teaching, returning to teaching or want to refresh your classroom skills, the ITP will meet your needs.
+So whether you are in your second year of teaching, returning to teaching or want to refresh your classroom skills, the CTP will meet your needs.

 Feedback from previous delegates